GabrielArSouza/DistributedSystem/README.md

 2. Open the project "forum-microservices" as a Maven project in an IDE

+3. Install the lombok plugin in your IDE

-3. Execute the Discovery microservice as a Java Application
+4. Execute the Discovery microservice as a Java Application

-4. Execute the Gateway microservice as a Java Application
+5. Execute the Gateway microservice as a Java Application

-5. Execute the others microservices also a Java application
+6. Execute the others microservices also as a Java application

-6. Open a browser and enter in localhost:8085
+7. Open a browser and enter in localhost:8085